 One of my favorite ways to use flaxseed is in these Paleo Chocolate Chip Cookies.

 The combination of ingredients and flavors in these flaxseed muffins produce an incredible flavor and texture.
 You won’t be able to tell that they are gluten-free.
-These Gluten-Free Honey Flax Seed Muffins store well at room temperature.
+These honey flaxseed muffins store well at room temperature.
 They also freeze well.
 I’ve made a big batch of muffins and frozen half for the following week.

 How to make flaxseed muffins

-- In a medium mixing bowl combine flour, ground flax seed, baking soda, baking powder, and salt.
+- Add ground flax seed, baking soda, baking powder, and salt to a medium mixing bowl.

 - In a separate medium mixing bowl, beat together egg, honey, oil, mashed banana, applesauce, and dairy-free milk.

-Because these muffins already have 1/2 cup of flax seed, I would not recommend trying to use a flax-egg in place of the the egg.
+Because these muffins already have 1/2 cup of flax seed, I would not recommend trying to use a flax-egg in place of the egg.
 I think it would throw the balance of the other ingredients off and come out too wet.
+If you try an egg replacer please leave me a comment below and let me know how it turned out and which one you used.

 Did you make these gluten free honey flaxseed muffins?
 Please leave a comment below letting me know what you thought.